NSHipster/articles/2019-01-21-textoutputstream.md

 each time you want to post to the site, you could create a `TextOutputStream` that takes care of that for you automatically
-(in this case, we use an XML escaping function that we found buried deep in Core Foundation).
+(in this case, we use an XML-escaping function that we found buried deep in Core Foundation).

 ```swift